luqadio/CICD/README.md

-# CICD well edited from browser
+# CICD well edited from browser, again and again.